 - Our wellbeing mentor, who specifically supports choristers.

-We recognise the value of maintaining good communications with parents, and Deputy Head, Dr Holly Goodwin, and Head of the Junior School, Dr Emma Margrett, are always happy to meet.
+We recognise the value of maintaining good communications with parents and Head of the Junior School, Mrs Anya Bensberg, is always happy to meet.

 The academic life of the school operates five days a week, Monday to Friday.
 All the regular extra-curricular clubs and activities take place during the week, before or after school or during the lunch break.
 Day pupils are occasionally required to attend school on a Saturday morning for Open Morning or Sports Day, but there are weekend activities provided every weekend for boarders.